sesha3113/Grootan-Technology/README.md

 #### Installation

-Clone the project into local device. install React Native package , npm, nodejs, bodyparser, express. open project in VS code.
+Clone the project into local device.
+Install React Native package , npm, nodejs, bodyparser, express.
+Open project in VS code.
-Run "npx react native run-android" open cmd in the path of project server,
+Run "npx react native run-android".
+Open cmd in the path of project server,
 Run "nodemon app".
 As soon as nodemon runs the application will connect with the MongoDb.

+Since I have focused more on Backend, I could complete few UI tasks.
+I was determined to build my own complete application from scratch.

 #### API Reference
 The API was completely build my myself, I have not used any other external website to use mock API.